tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

 ## Using Gatekeeper

-Now that Gatekeeper has been installed, there are some new componments running in the cluster.
-You can exampine the content of the ```gatekeeper-system``` namespace:
+Now that Gatekeeper has been installed, there are some new components running in the cluster.
+You can examine the content of the ```gatekeeper-system``` namespace:

 ```
 (⎈ |kind-opa-guide:default)➜  ~ kubectl -n gatekeeper-system get deployments,services